t3ta/memory-bank-mcp-server/README.md

   └── tags/                  # Information organization
 ```

-> Note: Both .md and .json formats are supported, but .json is recommended for new documents.
+> Note: As of version 2.1.0, only .json format is supported.

 ### Branch Memory Bank